Intersection theory rules symbology: Introduction

 The method of intersection theory \cite{Mastrolia:2018uzb, Frellesvig:2019uqt, Mizera:2019ose, Chestnov:2022xsy} provides an alternative way to reduce the Feynman integrals to master integrals.
-It is also useful in the construction of UT bases with $\nd\log$-form integrands \cite{Arkani-Hamed:2012zlh, Chen:2020uyk, Chen:2022lzr} in the Baikov representation \cite{Baikov:1996iu}.
+It is also useful in the construction of UT bases with $\nd\log$-form integrands \cite{Arkani-Hamed:2012zlh,Henn:2013pwa, Chen:2020uyk, Chen:2022lzr, Chicherin:2018old, Bern:2014kca, Henn:2020lye, Dlapa:2021qsl} in the Baikov representation \cite{Baikov:1996iu}.
 In both the computation of intersection numbers and the construction of UT bases, information of poles in the integrands plays a crucial role.
 In this Letter, we show that the information of poles also determines the symbol letters to a certain extent.
-We employ the method of computing intersection numbers from higher-order partial differential equations \cite{Chestnov:2022xsy}, and apply to the differential equations of the UT bases of \cite{Chen:2020uyk, Chen:2022lzr}.
-We find that with the universal formulas of the first- and second-order contributions to intersection numbers, the symbol letters can be generated by localizing the $\nd\log$-integrands to the multivariate poles.
-We provide a streamlined procedure to derive all symbol letters in an integral family, that involves the factorization of degenerate poles, followed by simple algebraic operations.
-This will have important applications in cutting-edge multi-loop calculations in pQFTs.
+We employ the method of computing intersection numbers from higher-order partial differential equations \cite{Chestnov:2022xsy}, and apply it to the differential equations of the UT bases of \cite{Chen:2020uyk, Chen:2022lzr}.
+We find that with the universal formulas of the leading order (LO) and next-to-leading order (NLO) contributions to intersection numbers, the symbol letters can be generated by localizing the $\nd\log$-integrands to the multivariate poles.
+We provide a streamlined procedure to derive all symbol letters in an integral family, that involves the factorization of degenerate poles, followed by simple algebraic operations. { This can be applied to many cutting-edge multi-loop calculations in pQFTs.}